Can a trustee be removed in California?

 At the hearing, both sides present evidence.
 The judge considers:

-- The best interests of beneficiaries and the potential impact on trust administration
+• Best interests of beneficiaries and trust administration impact

 Alternatives to Full Trustee Removal

-In some cases, less drastic solutions may resolve issues without removing the trustee entirely:
+Less drastic solutions may resolve issues without complete removal:

-- Court supervision.
-The judge may order regular court oversight of the trustee's actions instead of removal, which can be particularly appropriate when concerns are financial rather than ethical.
+The judge may order regular court oversight instead of removal, particularly appropriate when concerns are financial rather than ethical.

-- Appointing a co-trustee.
-Adding an independent co-trustee can provide oversight while keeping the original trustee involved, which may be preferable in family trusts where relationships are at stake.
+Adding an independent co-trustee provides oversight while keeping the original trustee involved, which may be preferable in family trusts.

-- Mediation.
-Especially regarding family disputes, mediation might resolve conflicts without litigation.
-This could preserve relationships while addressing legitimate concerns about trust management.
+Especially for family disputes, mediation might resolve conflicts without litigation while preserving relationships.

 When Beneficiaries Should Consider Removal

-- Personal relationships prevent fair administration.
-Family dynamics shouldn't override fiduciary duties, especially when favoritism or grudges affect distributions.
+• Personal relationships prevent fair administration: Family dynamics shouldn't override fiduciary duties

 Potential Challenges in Trustee Removal Cases